Standard Language Ideology in AI-Generated Language: Recommendations: Moving towards emancipatory outcomes

-Perhaps most simply, the fact that language models perpetuate discrimination on the basis of language variety means that evaluation of language models for potential harms against minoritized groups (e.g. ``toxicity'' evaluations), which often focus on common demographic attributes such as race or gender, should expand to capture discrimination based on the user's language variety.
-Measurement of harms due to standard language ideology is particularly important because language use often serves as a proxy for other harms–a way that racism, sexism, or xenophobia may fly under the radar.
+First, and most simply, the fact that language models perpetuate discrimination on the basis of language variety means that evaluation of language models for potential harms (e.g. ``toxicity'' evaluations) should expand to capture discrimination based on the user's language variety.
+Measurement of harms due to standard language ideology is particularly important not only to measure bias, but to reshape what counts as meaningful model performance and ensure accountability to different language communities.

+We therefore recommend that AI developers and researchers do the following: (a) Incorporate language variety as a specific category in model evaluation frameworks alongside race, gender, and other demographic attributes; (b) develop benchmarks and metrics that assess whether models perpetuate documented and theoretically anticipated harms (e.g., erasure of linguistic features, stereotyping, and condescension) against different minoritized language varieties; and (c) publicly share evaluation results to ensure transparency and accountability, while raising awareness about the risks of reinforcing linguistic discrimination and hierarchies through AI generated language.
+By incorporating language variety as a category for evaluating performance and "toxicity" and being transparent about results, we can better capture and understand the implications of AI technologies on marginalized language communities globally.